milojennings/zippy/README.md

 ###################

+###Vagrant usage:

-vagrant up only needs to be done once (unless you reboot), vagrant provision should be used if changes are made in ansible, use vagrant reload if changes are made to the Vagrantfile
+-vagrant up only needs to be done once (unless you reboot) -use vagrant provision if changes are made to the ansible playbook(s) -use vagrant reload if changes are made to the Vagrantfile

 note that vbguest may bark back an error: